astrolicious/astro-theme-provider/.changeset/young-yaks-arrive.md

 "astro-theme-provider": minor
 ---

 Added a built in virtual module for integration utilities.
-Includes a utility to query what integrations are added to a theme:
+Includes a utility to query what integrations are inside the project:

 ```astro
 ---